ritenv/angular-material-seed/README.md

-# Angular Material-Start
+# Angular Material Seed

 This Material **start*** project is a *seed* for AngularJS Material applications.

-This starter kit is greatly inspired and built upon the original starter app provided by <code>angular/material-start</code> located at <a href="https://github.com/angular/material-start" target="_blank">angular/material-start</a>.

-The project contains a sample AngularJS application and is pre-configured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The project contains a sample AngularJS application built on Google's Material Design specification, and is preset to install the AngularJS framework and a bunch of development and testing tools for instant web development gratification.

-This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://material.angularjs.org/) web app: comprised of a Top navigation area and a content area.
+This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://material.angularjs.org/) web app: comprised of a top navigation header area and a content area.
 You can use it to quickly bootstrap your AngularJS webapp projects and dev environment for these projects.

 ### How does it look?